scottweaver/qnd-cache/README.md

 Because all the Ruby cache projects I found where either unmaintained or depended on another cache mechanism such as memcached or some NoSQL DB.
-While these are great options they aren't for everyone, especially if you work in a large enterprise environment where getting 3rd party software installed on servers is like pulling is like pulling teeth.
+While these are great options they aren't for everyone, especially if you work in a large enterprise environment where getting 3rd party software installed on servers is like pulling teeth.

 Installation
 ============